PhD in Microbiology: Qualification, Admission Process, Syllabus, Colleges, Positions & Salary

 PhD in Microbiology Fellowships

 Students can avail fellowship from various government schemes.
-Eligibility and selection process vary among the different schemes.
-In general, it includes 60% at 10+2 level, submitting an application with SOP or Research Project/Proposal, Funding requirements/Details if have funding, and Work Plan.
+Eligibility and selection processes vary among the different schemes.
+In general, it includes 60% at the 10+2 level, submitting an application with SOP or Research Project/Proposal, Funding requirements/Details if you have funding, and Work Plan.

 Some of the popular fellowship schemes are mentioned below.